Cryptology ,Certificate

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded before the completion of an undergraduate degree.
 A student who already holds an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.

 Program learning outcomes identify what a student will learn or be able to do upon completion of their program.
-This program has the following program outcomes:
+This program’s learning outcomes include the following:

 - Apply appropriate concepts from their elective courses in the certificate to cryptology.